48th Fighter Wing hosts first multi-day Point Blank exercise

-F-15E Strike Eagles assigned to the 492nd FS and F-15C Eagles assigned to the 493rd FS line the taxiway prior to takeoff at Royal Air Force Lakenheath, April 6, 2021.
-Airmen and Aircraft from the 48th Fighter Wing hosted the first multi-day Point Blank exercise, Apr.
+ROYAL AIR FORCE LAKENHEATH, England – Airmen and F-15s from the 48th Fighter Wing host the first multi-day Point Blank exercise, Apr.
 6 – 9, 2021.

+F-15E Strike Eagles and F-15C Eagles from RAF Lakenheath, England, F-16s from Spangdahlem Air Base, Germany, KC-135s from RAF Mildenhall, England, together with the Royal Air Force and the Royal Netherlands Air Force, will participate in Point Blank 21-02, designed to maintain ready forces capable of deterring any adversary and ensuring the collective defense of the NATO alliance.

+More than 50 aircraft including F-15s, F-16s, KC-135s, Typhoons, Voyagers, E-3s, and F-35s will take to the skies over the North Sea for a high-end fight focused on fourth and fifth generation Defensive and Offensive Counter Air integration, as well as training against live surface-to-air threat emitters.

 |Date Taken: